 - Business listing directories

-- Automatically sell and manage spots on your blog
+- Automatically sell advertising on your website

-- Set appointments and reminders
+- Set up appointments and appointment reminders

-- Help customers make reservations and bookings
+- Automate reservations and bookings

 - Make your pages available for printing or downloading as PDF